Nuts: Almonds Raw 1kg

 This highly nutritional nut is a rich source of vitamin E, calcium, phosphorous, iron and magnesium.
 It also contains zinc, selenium, copper and niacin.
 Compared to all other nuts, almonds are the most packed with nutrients and beneficial components.
 Kosher, Halaal, Non-GMO, and HACCP-compliant supplier.

 Certified Kosher and Halaal, this is a naturally sugar-free, gluten-free, wheat-free, and dairy-free product.

-Suitable for Vegetarians, Vegans, Diabetics, those with Coeliac Disease, Candida, ADD/ADHD, the Health Conscious, and those following a Sugar-Free, Gluten-Free, Banting, Paleo, or low carb lifestyle.
+Suitable for Vegetarians, Vegans, Diabetics, those with Coeliac Disease, Candida, ADD/ADHD, the Health Conscious, and those following a Sugar-Free, Gluten-Free, Banting, Keto, or low carb lifestyle.

 Almonds are usually eaten raw, but many people also add them as ingredients in salads, casseroles, and other dishes.
 You can eat almonds directly, preferably on an empty stomach to increase and speed up the absorption of their nutrients.
 You can soak them in water overnight so you can eat them the morning.
 Crushed almonds are also a wonderful garnish for a number of dishes.